archammar/Solar-radiation-prediction-for-office-tower-using-machine-learning/pretrained models/README.md

 # Instructions
 1. The pretrained neural netwrok model can be run in GH_NN_integration.ipynb for the prediction tasks.
 2. The pretrained neural netwrok model can be run in GH_DT_integration.ipynb for the prediction tasks.
-3. The inputs can be given as a list under the vvariable name '_input' as per the example shown below.
+3. The inputs can be given as a list under the variable name '_input' as per the example shown below.

 _input = [   <br />
 12.0, # --> Hours <br />